secrez/secrez/README.md

 #### Intro

-Secrez is a CLI application that manages a particular encrypted file system, with commands working similarly to Unix commands like `cd`, `cp`, `ls`, `mv`, etc.
+Secrez is a CLI application that manages a particular encrypted file system, with commands working similarly to Unix commands like `cd`, `mkdir`, `ls`, `mv`, etc.

 The idea is to interact with encrypted virtual files as if they are just files in a standard file system.
-After running Secrez and logging in the local account, at the prompt, the user can execute commands.

 #### Why Secrez?

 There are two primary approaches to secrets and password management:

-1. Online systems that save the primary data online (like LastPass)
+1. Online systems that save the data online (like LastPass)
 2. Desktop tools who keep data in the computer (like KeyPass)

 An Online Password Manager requires that you trust the remote server.
-I founded Passpack in 2006, and I know very well how, at any moment, you can add a backdoor, and probably nobody will notice it.
-A malicious service could also inject a backdoor only for a specific user.
+I founded Passpack in 2006, and I know very well how, at any moment, you can add a backdoor —— even only for a specific user —— and most likely nobody will notice it.

 The second case, a desktop tool is intrinsically more secure, but it is hard to use on more than one computer.
-The standard solution is to back up the database on Dropbox or Google Drive and -- before using it -- download it locally, which is prone to produce unfixable problems and cause data loss.
+The standard solution is to backup the database on Dropbox or Google Drive and —— before using it —— download it locally, which is prone to produce unfixable problems and cause data loss.

-Secrez goal is to be as safe as KeyPass but available everywhere, like Lastpass.
+Secrez's goal is to be as safe as KeyPass but available everywhere, like Lastpass.

 To obtain this goal, Secrez assembles a few strategies: